streamr-dev/network/packages/client/README.md

 })
 ```

 Note that only one of the resend options can be used for a particular subscription.
-The default functionality is to resend nothing, only subscribe to messages from the subscription moment onwards.

 ### Searching for streams
 You can search for streams by specifying a search term: